Ross Clark Trees Impact

 Maintaining a reasonable rootball volume while growing trees provides some important benefits to tree quality.
 Experience has taught us that, for larger trees, if they are potted up in accordance with the NATSPEC Balance formula, under general conditions, they can stand up by themselves.
 This allows trees to be grown unsupported.
 And, as there is no longer a need for expensive support structures, trees can be grown at wider spacings.
-The benefits in terms of lower foliage growth, stem calliper and the ability to be self supporting are great.
+The benefits in terms of lower foliage growth, stem calliper and the ability to be self-supporting are great.

 Benefits when planting:

 These benefits flow from the nursery to the planting site.
-If a tree can stand-up by itself in the nursery (above ground) it can stand-up by itself when planted.
-This removes the need for staking, their cost, their potential to damage the tree and their ability to mask structural above ground problems (eg trees are not self supporting) and root problems (eg root systems pot bound at some earlier stage of development).
+If a tree can stand up by itself in the nursery (above ground) it can stand up by itself when planted.
+This removes the need for staking, their cost, their potential to damage the tree and their ability to mask structural above-ground problems (eg trees are not self-supporting) and root problems (eg root systems pot bound at some earlier stage of development).

-Size Index and potting-on:
+Size Index and Potting-on:

-Size Index and the Balance formula can also be used as a guide for potting-on.
-It makes far more sense to pot trees on “when they need it” rather than according to some other more arbitrary criterion (eg in winter).
+Size Index and the Balance formula can also be used as a guide for potting.
+It makes far more sense to pot trees “when they need it” rather than according to some other more arbitrary criterion (eg in winter).
 And, if some seasonal potting regime is preferred, Size Index can be used to determine the size of the container increase needed so that potting sequences can be better tailored to growth rates.

-Size Index and irrigation:
+Size Index and Irrigation:

-Similarly, Size Index can be used to drive irrigation rates.
+Similarly, the Size Index can be used to drive irrigation rates.
 When trees are newly potted, they need to be watered according to their physical size rather than according to the size of the new bigger container.
 Watering rates can then be increased in line with the increase in the size of the tree.
 Adopting such a watering policy will result in a better match between tree needs and application rates, water savings (becoming a scarcer and more valuable commodity) and will help reduce the risk of root damage commonly associated with excess water in the mass of new potting mix, following potting-on.

 Size Index and Grow-On contracts:

 Size Index is also an invaluable tool when managing grow-on contracts for tree supply.
 Under such contracts, delays in delivery are common.
-Currently the potting-on process for trees during such delays is haphazzard.
+Currently, the potting-on process for trees during such delays is haphazzard.
 And, tree quality is often compromised when the client resists the nurseryman’s requests to pot-on (to avoid the associated costs) and the trees eventually end up being delivered in a tired and overgrown state.

-By linking the potting-on process in contracts to Size Index, a mechanism is created that protects the quality of the trees and avoids unnecessary potting charges that can result if trees are simply potted-on on some time-driven basis.
+By linking the potting-on process in contracts to Size Index, a mechanism is created that protects the quality of the trees and avoids unnecessary potting charges that can result if trees are simply potted-on on a time-driven basis.

-Finally, under the NATSPEC specification there is ample provision for variation.
+Finally, under the NATSPEC specification, there is ample provision for variation.
 If, as a grower, you believe that your production systems deserve to be exempt, from the balance criterion, you can contact your client and inform them of the intended variation.
 If your client is happy with that variation, an amendment to the specification can be applied to that transaction and the balance of the specification applied.

 * Size Index = Height – above ground (m) x Calliper – 300 mm above ground (mm)